harisdaniels/cypress-web-ui-automation-test-project/README.md

 ## Test Structure
 - Use `describe` function to create Test Suite (group of test cases)
+- Use `beforeEach` to load data before the test is executed
 - Use `It` function to create a test case
 - Example:
 ```